-The included carry case, if you can call it that, is another weakness.
+The included carry case is one of the few weaknesses.
 It doesn't fully protect the headphones and it doesn't help you pack them in a backpack or suitcase.
-But using anything else isn't really an option as its internal magnets are needed to push the AirPods Max into ultra-low-power mode — there's no other way to turn them off.
+You may want to consider one from our best AirPods Max accessories post.
+There are even ones that push the AirPods Max into its ultra-low-power mode.

 Speaking of power, at 20 hours, the AirPods Max won't win any endurance prizes, but that's still enough juice for all but the longest of flights.